 Villa Isles Circle – See Villa Isles Dr.

-Villa Park Road – Hopefully this needs no explaining and this one of the very first roads in Villa Park.
+Villa Park Road – Hopefully this needs no explaining and this is one of the very first roads in Villa Park.

 Wanda Road – Wanda Road was named after the Southern Pacific Wanda Station which was located where Wanda Rd and Villa Park Rd stand today.
 Most likely Wanda station was named after a Southern Pacific railroad employee’s wife, daughter or other relation.